amankr1279/btp/README.md

-# BTP Sem 1 Mid Sem
+# BTP Sem 1 Mid Sem Work

 image2spike.py is python code that reads images from MNIST handwritten digits dataset and converts it into spike signals.
 Theses spike signals are then fed into a Piece-wise Linear(PWL) voltage source in LtSpice.